NeuroQ Logo

 The good news: lifestyle changes today can prevent diseases tomorrow.

 Thanks to new research, we can better understand how the body processes food and practice healthier eating habits based on science.
-In his book, The End of Alzheimer’s, neurologist Dr. Dale Bredesen explores the impact of different daily eating habits on health.
+In his book, The End of Alzheimer’s, neurologist Dr. Dale Bredesen explores the impact of different nutritional patterns on health.
 Early results from a successful clinical trial found that reaching a state of ketosis provides optimal health results.

-Ketosis happens when your body uses fat as its primary source of fuel.
-It’s a metabolic state created when you consume high-fat foods and low amounts of carbohydrates.
+Ketosis happens when your body uses dietary fat and breaks down stored fat as its primary source of fuel.
+It’s a metabolic state created when you consume generous amounts of healthy fat and low amounts of carbohydrates.

-After observing thousands of patients, Dr. Bredesen developed KetoFLEX 12/3, a mildly ketogenic, plant-rich, highly nutritive diet mixed with intermittent 12-hour fasting (including 3 hours before bed).
+After observing thousands of participants, Dr. Bredesen developed KetoFLEX 12/3, a mildly ketogenic, plant-rich, highly nutritive diet combined with a minimum 12-hour fast (including 3 hours before bed).

 Consuming a high amount of carbohydrates and saturated fats with low fiber intake can lead to inflammation and potential insulin resistance.
 Switching from carb-based metabolism to healthy-fat–based metabolism, achieved through KetoFLEX 12/3, results in the healthier metabolic state of ketosis.